Franz Klammer

 Franz Klammer (born 3 December 1953) is a former champion alpine ski racer from Austria.
-Klammer dominated the downhill event for four consecutive World Cup seasons (1975–78).
+He dominated the downhill event for four consecutive World Cup seasons (1975–78).
 He was the gold medalist at the 1976 Winter Olympics in Innsbruck, winning the downhill at Patscherkofel by a margin of 0.33 seconds with a time of 1:45.73.
-He won 25 World Cup downhills, including four on the Hahnenkamm at Kitzbühel.
+Klammer won 25 World Cup downhills, including four on the Hahnenkamm at Kitzbühel.
 He also holds the record for the most victories (four) on the full course at Kitzbühel.

 Background

-Born into a farming family in Mooswald, community Fresach, Carinthia, and like many alpine farm boys, Klammer skied to school each winter day.
+Klammer was born into a farming family in Mooswald, community Fresach, Carinthia; like many alpine farm boys, he skied to school each winter day.
 His home village did not have any ski lifts, so as a child he climbed up the pasture behind his house to ski downhill.
 Klammer started racing at the relatively late age of 14, competing in the winter whilst working on the family farm during the summer after he dropped out of school.
-He had a tough struggle to make the Austrian ski team, traditionally dominated by the states of Tyrol and Salzburg.
+He had a tough struggle to make the Austrian ski team, which traditionally was dominated by the states of Tyrol and Salzburg.
 He made his World Cup debut at the age of 19 in 1972 at the Val Gardena downhill: he finished ninth in the training run for the race, but could only manage 32nd place on race day due to nerves.
 He spent 13 seasons on the World Cup circuit, from December 1972 to March 1985.

 Klammer has been married to his wife, Eva, since 1979: the couple met in 1975 when he was in Tunisia at a fitness camp with the Austrian ski team.
 They have two daughters, Sophie and Stephanie.